-The College of Engineering encourages practicing engineers in the greater Rochester industrial community to pursue a program toward the master of science degree without interrupting their work at their place of employment.
+The College of Engineering encourages practicing engineers in the greater Rochester industrial community to pursue a program toward the master of science or master of engineering degree without interrupting their work at their place of employment.
 Consequently, many of the courses in the graduate programs in engineering are normally scheduled in the late afternoons or early evenings.